evan-woodworth/pantry-app/newREADME.md

 ### Technologies

-This project was created with:
+This project was created with the following technologies:

 - React
 - Express